eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 - ``<transport_id>``: Unique name to identify each transport descriptor.

 - ``<type>``: Type of the transport descriptor.
-Current supported types are UDPv4, UDPv6, TCPv4, and TCPv6.
+The supported types are UDPv4, UDPv6, TCPv4, and TCPv6.

 - ``<sendBufferSize>``: Size, in bytes, of the socket send buffer.